-AREA: Atlantic Ocean - between 0.6 and 3 nautical miles from shore, jetties, or piers; Raritan Bay and Sandy Hook Bay - not closer than 0.6 nautical miles from shore, jetties, or piers; Delaware Bay - that portion of Delaware Bay south and east of LORAN C line 42850 not closer than 0.6 nautical miles from shore, jetties, or piers.
+AREA: Atlantic Ocean - between 0.6 and 3 nautical miles from shore, jetties, or piers; Raritan Bay and Sandy Hook Bay - no closer than 0.6 nautical miles from shore, jetties, or piers; Delaware Bay - that portion of Delaware Bay south and east of LORAN C line 42850 no closer than 0.6 nautical miles from shore, jetties, or piers.

 GEAR: Purse or shirred net.

 SPECIAL RESTRICTIONS: Maximum length of vessel is 90 feet.
 Maximum length of net is 150 fathoms (900 feet).
 Removal of fish from purse seine shall be by brailing or dip netting only.
 Fish pumps are prohibited aboard harvest vessels permitted to purse seine menhaden for bait.
 All fishing and related activities may not occur any closer to the shore, jetties, or piers than 0.6 nautical miles in the Atlantic Ocean, Delaware Bay, and Raritan and Sandy Hook bays.
 No fishing permitted between sunset and sunrise.
 No fishing permitted on Saturdays, Sundays, or any holiday officially observed by the State of New Jersey (New Year's Day, Martin Luther King's Birthday, Presidents' Day, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Election Day, Veteran's Day, Thanksgiving Day, and Christmas Day).
 No stakes, markers, buoys, crab pots, lobster pots, fish pots, or staked shellfish grounds shall be disturbed by the act of fishing.
-Possession of any fish other than menhaden is prohibited.
+The possession of fish other than menhaden is limited to no more than 500 pounds.